danielathome19/AP-Computer-Science/Notes/Unit_11.md

 public class FuncPointerExamples {
     public static void main(String[] args) {
-        // Define a function pointer that takes an integer and returns a string Function<Integer, String> intToStr = i -> String.valueOf(i);
+        // Define a function pointer that takes
+        // an integer argument and returns a string Function<Integer, String> intToStr = i -> String.valueOf(i);

         // Use the function pointer to convert an integer to a string